The Criminal Division was created by Attorney General Palmer in his reorganization of the Department of Justice in 1919.

-- International Affairs - Making all requests for international extraditions and for foreign evidence on behalf of federal, state, and local prosecutors and investigators; satisfying foreign requests for fugitives and evidence in the U.S.; negotiating and implementing law enforcement treaties; providing guidance to prosecutors and investigators on legal and policy issues arising in sensitive transnational investigations; and providing critical advice to the Attorney General and other principals of the Department on matters involving international law enforcement cooperation and comparative criminal law and practice.
+- International affairs - Making all requests for international extraditions and for foreign evidence on behalf of federal, state, and local prosecutors and investigators; satisfying foreign requests for fugitives and evidence located in the U.S.; negotiating and implementing law enforcement treaties; providing guidance to prosecutors and investigators on legal and policy issues arising in sensitive transnational investigations; and providing critical advice to the Attorney General and other principals of the Department on matters involving international law enforcement cooperation and comparative criminal law and practice.

 - Assistance to foreign law enforcement institutions (police and corrections) - Supporting the creation and development of new and existing police forces in other countries and international peacekeeping operations; enhancing the capabilities of existing police forces in emerging democracies; strengthening U.S. national security by assisting nations that are on the front lines of the war on terrorism, and creating sustainable foreign law enforcement institutions that promote democratic principles, instill respect for human rights and human dignity, and reduce the threat of transnational crime and terrorism.